tangrammer/flowgic/README.md

 ### this lib can be useful if...
 * your logic flow is a [complex and nested one](https://cloud.githubusercontent.com/assets/731829/10277888/8a5bf848-6b59-11e5-96de-1b67fab4981b.png)
 * your controller-fns are tricky to understand, even by the author after a few days [example](https://gist.github.com/tangrammer/b8fc6687f051ab059ac2#file-old_api-clj)
-* your fns must receive a map and return a map.
+* your fns must receive a map and return a map (yep! like a ring handler).
 Of course you could always adapt your *controller-fns* to this great pattern => [Prismatic/Graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) , [Prismatic/fnk](https://github.com/Prismatic/plumbing#fnk)

 ###`prismatic/defnk` and `prismatic/fnk`